mr7495/COVID-CTset/README.md

 ------------ | ------------- | ------------- | -------------
  95 | 282 | 15589 | 48260

-The details of the training and validation data are reported in the next tables.
+The details of the training and testing data are reported in the next tables.

 Fold (Training Set)  | COVID-19 Patients | COVID-19 Images | Normal Patients | Normal Images